André Kertész: French period

 Kertész and other Hungarian artists formed a synergistic circle; he was featured in exhibits with some of them later in his life.
 Visiting his sculptor friends, he was fascinated by the Cubism movement.
 He created photo portraits of painters Piet Mondrian and Marc Chagall, the writer Colette, and film-maker Sergei Eisenstein.
 In 1928, Kertész switched from using plate-glass cameras to a Leica.
 This period of work was one of his most productive; he was photographing daily, with work divided between magazine commissions through the late 1920s and his personal pieces.
 In 1930, at the Exposition Coloniale in Paris, Kertész was awarded a silver medal for services to photography.

 The Fork, or La Fourchette, was taken in 1928 and is one of Kertész's most famous works from this period.

 Kertész was published in French magazines such as Vu and Art et Médecine, for which his work was used for numerous covers.
 His greatest journalistic collaboration was with Lucien Vogel, the French editor and publisher of Vu.
 Vogel published his work as photo essays, letting Kertész report on various subjects through images.
 The photographer was intrigued with the variety of topics assigned by Vogel.

 In 1933 Kertész was commissioned for the series, Distortion, about 200 photographs of Najinskaya Verackhatz and Nadia Kasine, two models portrayed nude and in various poses, with their reflections caught in a combination of distortion mirrors, similar to a carnival's house of mirrors.
 In some photographs, only certain limbs or features were visible in the reflection.
 Some images also appeared in the 2 March issue of the "girly magazine" Le Sourire and in the 15 September 1933 issue of Arts et métiers graphiques.
 Later that year, Kertész published the book Distortions, a collection of the work.

 In 1933 Kertész published his first personal book of photographs, Enfants, dedicated to his fiancée Elizabeth and his mother, who had died that year.
 He published regularly during the succeeding years.
 Paris (1934) was dedicated to his brothers Imre and Jenő.
 Nos Amies les bêtes ("Our Friends the Animals") was released in 1936 and Les Cathédrales du vin ("The Cathedrals of Wine") in 1937.

 Marriage and family

 In the late 1920s, Kertész secretly married the French portrait photographer Rosza Klein (she used the name Rogi André).
 The marriage was short-lived and he never spoke about it.

 In 1930, he ventured back to Hungary to visit his family.
 After his return to Paris, Elizabeth followed him in 1931, despite opposition by her family.
 Elizabeth and André remained together for the rest of their lives.
-Despite his mother's dying in early 1933, Kertész married Elizabeth on 17 June 1933.
+Despite his mother's death in early 1933, Kertész married Elizabeth on 17 June 1933.
 He was said to have spent less time with his artist friends in favor of his new wife.

 In 1936 they emigrated to New York, where within a decade, they became naturalized citizens.
 After creating and running a successful cosmetic business for years, in 1977 Elizabeth died of cancer.